'I have no business praising myself to you. But who can I trust to do it for me?'

 The writing here collects journalism and books.
 The subjects vary.
 Wildly.
 “Life is much more successfully looked at from a single window,” F. Scott Fitzgerald writes in “The Great Gatsby.”
 But although I’ve read “Gatsby” a number of times, the line didn’t register — I never found a niche as a writer and stayed there.
 I’m a generalist.
 I bounce around, writing about whatever interests me.
 And I’ve generally worked on more than one project at once.

 This site is a partial anthology of my work.
 There’s a lot that isn’t here, because I started writing for a New York newspaper when I was 16 and a national magazine when I was 19 and I wrote some pieces to support a book I published when I was 22 and then I became a free-lance journalist — and all of that was decades before there were computers or the Internet.
-No loss.
-This site is for the Greatest Hits: 11 books and a boatload of journalism.
+So the Greatest Hits you’ll find here all have links.

 After stints at The New York Times Magazine, New York and Vanity Fair, I discovered the Internet.
 In 1997, a few months after I co-founded bookreporter.com, I was asked to become editorial director of America Online.
-It was the first time I ever worked in an office.
 I learned a lot, helped create a ton of great programming, and left in 2003, eager to return to books and scripts.

 Well, not entirely.
 I launched Head Butler in 2004 as a cultural concierge “for people with more taste than time.”
 I thought I’d write a few hundred reviews and move on; 2,000 reviews later, I still enjoy sharing my favorite books, music and products four days a week.
 And I still dabble in journalism, for Salon.com, Buzzfeed, and Elle Decor.